As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

-Austrian winter peas grow so quickly that they’re also instant gratification or a very fast way to hide eyesores in the landscape.
+Austrian winter peas grow so quickly in mild weather that they’re also instant gratification or a very fast way to hide eyesores in the landscape.
 I use them in a mix with winter oats, parsley, arugula, radishes, and other cold-season herbs and plants to both give my poultry a healthy snack in the winter and to hide the birds’ bare-brown winter run from view.

 I seed a 1-2 foot wide border all along their fence which they reach through to grab tasty greens, thus keeping the plants trimmed.
 By spring, the peas have fully climbed the fence and burst into a glorious display of bee-friendly flowers.
 So consider using Austrian winter peas to hide winter views of utility boxes, trash or compost bin storage, bare garden trellises, or chain-link fences.